bdsriver/cpusim/README.md

 # cpusim
-simulates a an operating system with tasks, processes, memory and resources to manage
+simulates an operating system with tasks, processes, memory and resources to manage

 input:
 There can be 0 or more resource requests for each process.
 Put x after the last request